 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
-SF-425, Federal Financial Report Applicable (cash status only) - d.
-Integrated Disbursement and Information System (IDIS) (OMB No. 2506-0077) Grantees may include reports generated by IDIS as part of their annual performance and evaluation report that must be submitted for the CDBG Entitlement program 90 days after the end of a grantee's program year.
-Auditors are only expected to test information extracted from IDIS in the following system-generated reports: - (1) C04PR03 Activity Summary Report - (2) C04PR26 CDBG Financial Summary
+SF-425, Federal Financial Report Applicable (cash status only) (this is the IDIS C04PR29 Cash on Hand Quarterly Report made available in IDIS on August 12, 2019, which allows grantees to generate this report by custom date ranges and export data to Excel and PDF) - d.
+Integrated Disbursement and Information System (IDIS) (OMB No. 2506-0077) - Grantees may include reports generated by IDIS as part of their annual performance and evaluation report that must be submitted for the CDBG Entitlement program 90 days after the end of a grantee's program year.
+Section IV.B.2.(c) of the CDBG-CV Notice reiterated the waiver authorized by a May 7, 2020, HUD memorandum (found in the waiver information link noted in IV.
+Other Information, below) that waives the 90 day requirement for program year 2019 annual performance and evaluation reports, subject to the condition that within 180 days after the close of a jurisdiction's program year that it submit its performance report.

+Auditors are only expected to test information extracted from IDIS in the following system-generated reports: